MnO2/haspot/posts/2011-12-24-what-are-data-dot-typeable-and-data-dot-dynamic-in-haskell.markdown

 ---
 layout: post
-title: "What are Data.Typeable and Data.Dynamic in Haskell"
+title: What are Data.Typeable and Data.Dynamic in Haskell
 date: 2011-12-24 07:13
 comments: true
 categories: haskell